ldong/adobe_tools/README.md

-# How to pack and sign a adobe photoshop extension
+# How to pack and sign an adobe photoshop extension

 1. After development, sign via